 Every hotel has a story.
 When a traveler chooses your hotel as their temporary home, they are buying more than just a room to stay in.
-They are buying a guest experience they want to immerse themselves in.
+They are purchasing a guest experience they want to immerse themselves in.
 Once on your premise, they are part of your story.
 Your hotel is the start and end of their journey every day.
-So it is crucial that you put forth the right message in front of your consumers.
+So you must put forth the right message in front of your consumers.

-Is your hotel branding strategy reflecting the right story to your clients?
-Is it driving brand awareness, boosting brand recall, recognition and bringing in rebookings and referred business?
+Is your hotel branding strategy reflecting the true story to your clients?
+Is it driving brand awareness, boosting brand recall, recognition, and bringing in rebookings and referred business?

 4 Key Hotel Branding Strategies to Drive Growth in Your Hotel Business